Harold Bloom: Reception

 Bloom's work has drawn polarized responses, even among established literary scholars.
-Bloom was called "probably the most celebrated literary critic in the United States" and "America's best-known man of letters".
+Bloom was called "probably the most celebrated literary critic in the United States".
 A 1994 New York Times article said that many younger critics see Bloom as an "outdated oddity", whereas a 1998 New York Times article called him "one of the most gifted of contemporary critics".

 In an obituary published in The Guardian, Kenan Malik emphasized the significance of Bloom's work while also arguing that it had shortcomings: "Bloom conflated judgment and understanding.
 We may judge the quality of a literary work in its own terms, but its social, political and historical context nevertheless remains vital in understanding it."

+In a highly critical 2002 essay, Joseph Epstein wrote that Bloom didn’t “seem to have a clue about how to produce anything approaching the aesthetically pleasing in his own writing” and how Bloom had created a pattern for himself of “bombast, rant, and confident obscurity.”
+Epstein concluded that Bloom had “staked out his claim for being a great critic through portentousness, pomposity, and extravagant pretension.”

 James Wood wrote: "Vatic, repetitious, imprecisely reverential, though never without a peculiar charm of his own – a kind of campiness, in fact – Bloom as a literary critic in the last few years has been largely unimportant."
 Bloom responded to questions about Wood in an interview by saying: "There are period pieces in criticism as there are period pieces in the novel and in poetry.
 The wind blows and they will go away...
 There's nothing to the man...
 I don't want to talk about him."

 In the early 21st century, Bloom often found himself at the center of literary controversy after criticizing popular writers such as Adrienne Rich, Maya Angelou, and David Foster Wallace.
 In the pages of The Paris Review, he criticized the populist-leaning poetry slam, saying: "It is the death of art."
 When Doris Lessing received the Nobel Prize in Literature, he bemoaned the "pure political correctness" of the award to an author of "fourth-rate science fiction", while conceding his appreciation of Lessing's earlier work.

 MormonVoices, a group associated with Foundation for Apologetic Information & Research, included Bloom on its Top Ten Anti-Mormon Statements of 2011 list for saying, "The current head of the Mormon Church, Thomas S. Monson, known to his followers as 'prophet, seer and revelator', is indistinguishable from the secular plutocratic oligarchs who exercise power in our supposed democracy."
 This was despite Bloom's sympathy for Joseph Smith, the founding prophet of Mormonism, whom he called a "religious genius".